Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 /// Takes a message's text and checks if it's acceptable to send.

-public static string ValidateMessage(string text)
+private static string ValidateMessage(string text)

 {